desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/tiles/GROUPTYPE/TILEID/GROUPID/spectra-SPECTROGRAPH-TILEID-GROUPID.rst

 EXTNAME = B_MASK

-*Summarize the contents of this HDU.*
+Mask of spectral data; 0=good.
+See the :doc:`bitmask documentation </bitmasks>` page for the definition of the bits.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~